Genes Reunited Legal

 Registration and Family Tree Information.
 The details you provide on Registration and the details of those you enter into your family tree are only available to you.
 Search results from your tree will only be associated with you by your first name (which will be displayed together with the search results).
 Your email address is never revealed.

-Family Tree - Living Relations
+6. Family Tree